kreamkorokke/cs244-final-project/README.md

 The parameter `--num` specifies how many divided, spoofed, or optimistic ACKs to send on the first received data segment.
 The parameter `--interval` specifies the time between two optimistic ACKs in the Optimistic ACKing attack.

-## Plotting the sequence/acknowledge numbers
+## Plot the Sequence / Acknowledge Numbers
-After running a regular TCP ping-pong and one of the attacks (div, dup, opt), you can generate the comparison plot for the attack you just ran by executing:
+After running a regular TCP ping-pong or one of the attacks (div, dup, opt), you can generate the comparison plot for the attack you just ran by executing:
 ```
 $ python plot.py --attack THE_ATTACK_NAME_YOU_JUST_RAN (div, dup, opt)
 ```